Cyunide/DCS-WebGCI-Helper/README.md

 This program lets you simply copy the coorinates from the WebGCI and press a hotkey that will auto tab back into DCS and send the coords in the clipboard to your CDU.

 # Developer Note
 When I made this, it was something small for me.
 I am simply sharing it to whoever would like to share.
 If you edit it all I ask is you retain the Cyunide in the title of the window for credit.
+You can contact me on Hoggit Discord @TheSurgeon

 # Downloading
 The entire source code is available.
 If you just want to use the program it is located at https://github.com/Cyunide/DCS-WebGCI-Helper/releases and will run standalone without any install.